mwangisamkariuki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that prints the effective username of the current user
 #Task 2:Groups listing where the current user is part of (groups)
 print all groups a user belongs to using commang groups
+#Task 3: New owner
+Script that change the owner of the file hello to the user betty chowner hello betty